-The Credit Bureau of the Virginias Foundation, Inc. started a scholarship fund with Bluefield College in 2003 and has supported close to 100 Bluefield College recipients through their scholarships.
+The Credit Bureau of the Virginias Foundation, Inc. started a scholarship fund with Bluefield University in 2003 and has supported close to 100 Bluefield University recipients through their scholarships.

 When the Credit Bureau of the Virginias, formerly the Bluefield Credit Bureau, was sold, the Foundation was established.

 “We are so appreciative of the continual support we receive from the Credit Bureau of the Virginias Foundation, Inc.,” said Josh Grubb, director of development and alumni affairs.

 “They are a faithful supporter of the mission of Bluefield University and the students we serve.
 Without their support, who knows how many students might not have had the opportunity to receive higher education,” said Ruth Blankenship, Bluefield University’s vice president for advancement.